-The minimum lethal dose of undiluted EG is 1.4 mL/kg body wt in cats, 4.4 mL/kg in dogs, 7–8 mL/kg in poultry, and 2–10 mL/kg in cattle (younger animals may be more susceptible).
+The minimum lethal dose of undiluted EG is 1.4 mL/kg body wt in cats, 4.4 mL/kg in dogs, 7–8 mL/kg in poultry, and 2–10 mL/kg in cattle.
+Younger animals may be more susceptible.

 EG is rapidly absorbed from the GI tract; in dogs, peak blood concentrations of EG occur within 3 hr of ingestion.
-About 50% of ingested EG is excreted unchanged by the kidneys; however, a series of oxidation reactions in the liver and kidneys metabolize the remaining EG. Toxic metabolites of EG cause severe metabolic acidosis and renal tubular epithelial damage.
+Approximately 50% of ingested EG is excreted unchanged by the kidneys; however, a series of oxidation reactions in the liver and kidneys metabolize the remaining EG. Toxic metabolites of EG cause severe metabolic acidosis and renal tubular epithelial damage.

 Clinical signs are dose- and time-dependent and can be divided into those caused by unmetabolized EG and those caused by its toxic metabolites.
 The onset of clinical signs is almost immediate and resembles alcohol (ethanol) intoxication.
 Dogs and cats exhibit vomiting due to GI irritation, polydipsia and polyuria, and neurologic signs (CNS depression, stupor, ataxia, knuckling, decreased withdrawal and righting reflexes).
-Polydipsia occurs due to osmotic stimulation of the thirst center, and polyuria occurs due to an osmotic diuresis and decreased production and release of anti-diuretic hormone.
+Polydipsia occurs due to osmotic stimulation of the thirst center, and polyuria occurs due to an osmotic diuresis and decreased production and release of antidiuretic hormone.
 As CNS depression increases in severity, dogs and cats drink less; however, the osmotic diuresis continues and results in dehydration.
 Dogs may appear to transiently recover from these CNS signs ~12 hr after ingestion.

 Oliguric acute renal failure usually develops between 12 and 24 hr in cats and between 36 and 72 hr in dogs.
 Signs include lethargy, anorexia, dehydration, vomiting, diarrhea, oral ulcers, salivation, tachypnea, and possibly seizures or coma.
 The kidneys are often swollen and painful on abdominal palpation.